Glossary

 Classes or events held in the PRC on topics such as Chinese language, economics, foreign policy, media and politics, as well as internships or placements at PRC news organizations.
 Such training is usually fully funded by the host organization and promotes positive coverage of the PRC.

-State media, state-controlled media or state-owned media
+State media, state-funded media, state-controlled media or state-owned media

 PRC enterprises